Beyond the Season: Background

 Brooks commented on the album, saying:

 "Beyond The Season hands down, without a doubt, is the most fun record that I've ever made.
 You always cut Christmas albums it seems in the middle of summer for some reason to have them prepared in time for Christmas.
 And we did this one in June and July of '92.
 I remember Mark Miller the engineer, had strung Christmas lights all through the studio, put the fake snow and turned the air conditioning down.
 It was a blast.
 This album I would make every day of my life if I could.
 Totally no pressure, you're singing about what counts and that's the feeling of Christmas.
 Which in my opinion should be shared everyday of the year, instead of just one day of the year.
 I hope you like it."

 Commercial performance

+Beyond the Season peaked at #2 on the U.S. Billboard 200, and on the Top Country Albums.
 On November 15, 1995, Beyond the Season was certified Triple Platinum by the Recording Industry Association of America for shipment of 3 million copies in the United States.
+On March 17, 2026, the album was certified 4x Platinum.